System reports

 For information about scheduling a report delivery, see Report delivery overview.

-Export the results of a report export-the-results-of-a-report
+Export the results of a report

 You can export the results of a report to the following file formats: